devesh1301/Machine-learning-and-Deep-Learning-0-to-1/README.md

 Date prediction is for predicting date where directly you can't apply any algorithm directly.You have to change date format and then apply your model.

 Thanks For your supports !!
-Devesh
+Devesh if you have any problem contact me: deveshpandey142@gmail.com